Hilleberg Anjan 2

-The inner has a bathtub floor which is double coated with polyurethane (4/all season tents are triple coated) which is constructed of 50 denier nylon and has a hydrostatic head rating of 5000mm/49kPa(ISO 811.)
+The inner has a bathtub floor which is double coated with polyurethane (4/all season tents are triple coated) is constructed of 50 denier nylon and has a hydrostatic head rating of 5000mm/49kPa(ISO 811.)

 These pockets are adequate for small necessities that you and/or your companion would like to keep readily available inside the shelter with you.

 There is also a "clothesline" that runs from front to rear at the peak of the inner tent.
 I found this accessory to be a nice place to clip various items such as a headlamp or to utilize for drying out damp clothing over the course of an evening.
 This feature also incorporates a squeeze toggle into its design so one can adjust tension on the line (photo below):

 Poles, stakes, guylines, and runners:

 There are 2-9mm poles (of different lengths) that come with the Anjan.
 As with my Soulo one is marked red.
 The poles are DAC Featherlite NSL poles and as I have experienced with my other shelters DAC makes a great pole.

 They are really light but at the same time quite strong.